Nordic countries: European integration and international cooperation

-The political cooperation between the Nordic countries has not led to a common policy or an agreement on the countries' memberships in the EU, Eurozone and NATO.
+The political cooperation between the Nordic countries has not led to a common policy or an agreement on the countries' memberships in the EU and Eurozone.
 Norway and Iceland are the only Nordic countries not members of the EU – both countries are instead members of EFTA.
-Finland and Sweden are the only Nordic countries not members of NATO.
-Denmark alone participates in both organizations.
 Only Finland is a member of the Eurozone.
-The Nordics are however all part of the European lex.
+The Nordics are however all part of the European Economic Area.
 The tasks and policies of the EU overlap with the Nordic Council significantly, e.g. the Schengen Agreement, Freedom of movement for workers in the European Union and Free Movement Directive partially supersedes the Nordic passport-free zone and the common Nordic labor market.
 The Schengen Area covers all the Nordic countries, excluding the Faroe Island and Svalbard.

 Additionally, certain areas of Nordic countries have special relationships with the EU.
 For example, Finland's autonomous island province Åland is not a part of the EU VAT zone.

 In the EU, the Northern Dimension refers to external and cross-border policies covering the Nordic countries, the Baltic countries and Russia.

 There is no explicit provision in the Treaty on European Union or Treaty on the Functioning of the European Union that takes Nordic cooperation into account.
 However, the Treaties provide that international agreements concluded by the Member States before they become members of the Union remain valid, even if they are contrary to the provisions of Union law.
 Each Member State must nonetheless take all necessary measures to eliminate any discrepancies as quickly as possible.
 Nordic cooperation can therefore in practice only be designed to the extent that it complies with Union law.
-Sweden and Finland issued a joint declaration when they joined the EU: "The Contracting Parties notes that Sweden [...] and Finland, as members of the European Union, intend to continue their Nordic co-operation, both with each other and with other countries and territories, in full compliance with Community law and other provisions of the Maastricht Treaty."
+Sweden and Finland issued a joint declaration when they joined the EU: "The Contracting Parties notes that Sweden [...] and Finland, as members of the European Union, intend to continue their Nordic co-operation, both with each other and with other countries and territories, in full compliance with Community law and other provisions of the Maastricht Treaty".

 Article 121 of the EEA-agreement states that "the provisions of the Agreement shall not preclude cooperation: (a) within the framework of the Nordic cooperation to the extent that such cooperation does not impair the good functioning of this Agreement".

+By 2024, all Nordic countries had become members of NATO.
+With Finland joining on 4 April 2023, and Sweden joining on 7 March 2024.